Public Library Construction Grant Program Webcast Series

 Pre-construction photos of the applicant’s proposed project are required.
 Note: Post project photos are also required.
 And in all cases when submitting photos please provide photos that are representative of the project.

 The Smart Growth Form is another required attachment and a link to more information is provided.
 Smart Growth addresses concerns that new construction projects are not contributing to “Urban Sprawl” and other negative environmental issues.
 As with the SEAF form please make sure the form is complete and signed before attaching it to the application.
 Make sure that the form is filled out by checking the appropriate boxes.
-Also, please make sure to provide a justification for noncompliance if that applies to the project.
+Make sure to provide a justification for compliance or noncompliance.
 Finally make sure the form is signed.

 If the applicant’s library is under a lease arrangement, the applicant must include a letter from the owner certifying that the lease agreement will be in effect for a minimum of 10 years from the anticipated project completion date and that there is full awareness and agreement by the owner with the implications of the construction project.
 This requirement does not apply to library buildings owned by a school district or BOCES.
 Please attach a copy of the letter if required, to the application.
 Original letters should be kept on file, and can be requested at any point in the future, should the need arise.